-Marshall public Library (or MPL) is responsible for materials borrowed on behalf of its patrons from the time the material leaves the lending library until it is returned to the lending library.
+Marshall Public Library (or MPL) is responsible for materials borrowed on behalf of its patrons from the time the material leaves the lending library until it is returned to the lending library.
 Marshall Public Library (MPL) agrees to pay for overdue charges, damage, or loss of materials borrowed on Interlibrary Loan.
-Marshall public Library (or MPL) will assess the following penalties.
+The Marshall Public Library (or MPL) will then assess the following penalties to the borrowing patron:

 - Failure to pick up items requested on Interlibrary Loan will result in a fee of $5.00 per item not picked up.

-- Items borrowed on Interlibrary Loan which are returned after the due date will incur overdue charges equal to those charged by the lending library or twenty-five cents per day per item, whichever is greater.
+- Items borrowed on Interlibrary Loan which are returned after the due date will incur overdue charges of twenty-five cents per day, per item.